vppillai/h3Docs/apps/firmware_update/readme.md

 * For ASF, Serial Bridge applicaition can be imported in the same way how firmware update project is imported.
 * Build the project.
 * Copy the elf binary file to the /src/firmware/Tools/serial_bridge path inside the "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.
+* Create a copy of batch file samxxx_xplained_pro_firmware_update.bat and rename according to your HostMCU name.
+* In the created batch file replace the samxxx_xplained_pro_serial_bridge.elf with your generated elf file.
+* Run the newly created batch file.

 ![MHC](images/serial_bridge_ASF.png)